-Inclusive Transport: Social Equity for the Disadvantaged offers profound and multifaceted insights into transportation and social equity, guiding transportation and urban studies researchers, planners, and policy makers in evaluating potential solutions to this complex issue.
-It looks into discrimination and its societal consequences, providing a needed perspective on who is left out of transportation planning, and why.
+Inclusive Transport: Fighting Involuntary Transport Disadvantages offers readers profound and multifaceted insights into transportation and social equity, guiding transportation and urban studies researchers, planners, and policy makers in evaluating potential solutions to this complex issue.
+It considers discrimination and its societal consequences, providing a needed perspective on who is left out of transportation planning, and why.

-- Synthesizes academic research on transport disadvantaged, linking the research with current mobility policies and practices
+- Synthesizes academic research and narratives on transport disadvantage and the transport disadvantaged, linking the research with current mobility policies and practices.

-- Extensive usage of data, figures, and examples from around the world including Civitas, Polis, and other urban mobility plans and policies
+- Has an extensive usage of data, figures, and examples from around the world including Civitas, Polis, and inspiring mobility plans and policies.

 Researchers, graduate students, faculty in transportation, psychology, economics, and health.
 Practitioners such as transportation and urban planners, engineers, directors, and consultants.
 Government policy makers and analysts, and 4) NGOs for persons with disabilities

 Chapter 1: Setting The Scene : A World Of Transport Disadvantages

 Chapter 2: Transport Disadvantage In Practice ; Geographical Perspectives